alexchong/alexchong.github.old/content/posts/why-you-should-use-a-master-passphrase-and-password-manager-in-2021.md

 ### Use a password manager

 Using a _dedicated_ password manager like [Bitwarden](https://bitwarden.com/) would help:
-- Store all your login credentials (much like how the saved login function works on your phone or browser)
+- Store all your login credentials _securely_ to help with memorizing everything
-- Store encrypted secure notes on the cloud (e.g. using it as running CV to remember mailing addresses, or to track subscriptions you're signed up for)
+- Store encrypted secure notes (e.g. using it as running CV to remember mailing addresses, or to track subscriptions you're signed up for)
-- Auto-fill login credentials across multiple desktop/mobile with Bitwarden installed
+- Auto-fill login credentials across multiple desktop/mobile
 - Generate a random secure password for each account you own, if you do decide to change a password on your next login for that account.

 Aside from the listed benefits, the main purpose of having a password manager in the context of this write up is to **have an easy way of generating and accessing a burner password for each account to include:**
 - At least a minimum of 12 characters (you won't be memorizing these passwords, so go for more if you would like to)
 - Include all character sets provided in the password generation (e.g. A-Z, a-z, 0-9, special characters)
 - Include a number and special character minimum, and avoid ambiguous characters

+#### Caveat

+One thing that I should be mention is to think of digital security in the same terms as physical security.
+An impenetrable system is either highly impractible or impossible for a normal user to achieve, but have a level of security high enough to motivate a threat actor to move onto easier vulnerable targets.

+Centralizing your login credentials with one source (i.e. a online password manager) seems like single-point-of-failure, but Bitwarden does make it clear in their [Security FAQ](https://bitwarden.com/help/article/security-faqs/) why their app and services can be trusted.

+A _mitigation_ technique could be used ["manually salt"](https://passwordbits.com/salting-passwords/) your most important passwords (like your master password), or we could talk about multi-factor authentication, but for now lets stay on topic.

 ### Use a master passphrase (for your password manager)